EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/gui.rst

 .. _gui:

 The GUI
 #######

     .. figure:: /img/manual_gui.png
        :align: center

-*Overview of the EnMap-Box*
+       Overview of the EnMAP-Box

 Toolbar
 =======

 In the toolbar you can find the most common tasks.
 See table below for information on different buttons and their functionality.

-* It is possible to enable and disable the different tools.
-* Right-click on the toolbar and select the desired toolbar that should be displayed.
+* It is possible to enable and disable the different tools: Right-click |mouse_rightclick| on the toolbar and check or uncheck the desired toolbar.

     .. figure:: /img/toolbarView.png
        :align: center
-       :width: 800

-*Enable and disable different toolbars*
+       Enable and disable different toolbars

 Data Sources
 ------------